turingschool/curriculum/source/projects/store_engine.markdown

   * 1: More than three tests failed or crashed
   * 0: Program will not run
 2. Testing
-  * 4: Testing suite covers >95% of application code
+  * 4: Testing suite covers >99.0% of application code
-  * 3: Testing suite covers 90-94% of application code
+  * 3: Testing suite covers 95-99% of application code
-  * 2: Testing suite covers 80-89% of application code
+  * 2: Testing suite covers 85-94% of application code
-  * 1: Testing suite covers 50-89% of application code
+  * 1: Testing suite covers 70-84% of application code
-  * 0: Testing suite covers <50% of application code
+  * 0: Testing suite covers <70% of application code
 3. Style
-  * 4: Source code consistently uses strong code style including lines under 80 characters, methods under 10 lines of code, correct indentation, etc.
+  * 4: Source code consistently uses strong code style with no complaints from Cane or Reek.
-  * 3: Source code uses good code style, but breaks the above criteria in two or fewer spots
+  * 3: Source code generates warnings about whitespace/comments, but no violations of line-length or method statement count
-  * 2: Source code uses mixed style, with two to five style breaks
+  * 2: Source code generates three or fewer warnings about line-length or method statement count
-  * 1: Source code is generally messy with five to ten issues
+  * 1: Source code generates four to ten warnings about line-length or method statement count
-  * 0: Source code is unacceptable, containing more than style issues
+  * 0: Source code is unacceptable, containing more than ten line-length or method statement count warnings
 4. Effort
   * 5: Program fulfills all Base Expectations and four Extensions
   * 4: Program fulfills all Base Expectations and two Extensions